Price Up, Open Interest Down: Short Covering or Profit Taking?

 Second: the z-score uses a five-minute rolling window average.
 Even if the liquidation minute contains elevated buy volume, it is averaged with four surrounding quiet minutes.
 A single minute at 3× normal becomes a five-minute average of 1.4× normal, which prints as 0.3–0.5σ.
 Unremarkable.

-RPI is the structural precondition.
+Relative Price Impact is the structural precondition.
 When it has been elevated for an extended period, the book is thin enough for this to occur.

 April 2: The pattern fires again, with a new layer